TheJanzap/gitlab-time-report/README.md

 ## Basic Usage (Print Statistics)

 Enter some spent time on your repository by clicking on the "+" next to "Time tracking" in the right sidebar on any Issue or Merge Request.
+For more information about how to use time tracking, see the [GitLab Time Tracking docs].

 Run GitLab Time-Report with the URL of your GitLab repository.
 This will print various tables with statistics about the logged hours on the repository directly into your console.